 Have you seen people wearing a red string bracelet recently?
-You might even have noticed the red string bracelet celebrities wear, just like in pop icon Madonna’s wrist.

 Some people wear them to “meet” their destined halves.
 Others wear them for religious purposes, while some put on red stings to attract luck and protect themselves from evil.